Managing Director of both businesses

 Read Natural Sciences at Sidney Sussex College, Cambridge and then completed a PhD with Prof Derek Martin in the Department of Physics, Queen Mary & Westfield College, University of London.

 Ken is a graduate of both London University and Sussex University, and has been involved in Far Infrared and Submillimetre physics since 1979.
-He has been with QMC Instruments since 1984.
-He enjoys travelling, which is a good thing really, because he sees a lot of the world when visiting QMC Instruments clients.
-Here he is in front of the 45M dish at NRO at Noybeyama in Japan.
+He has been with QMC Instruments Ltd since 1984.
+He enjoys travelling, which is a good thing really, because he sees a lot of the world when visiting QMC Instruments Ltd clients.

 Outside work, Adam likes travel and reading, and sometimes reading about travel.